-Why it’s easier than ever for new Amazon tech hires to buy houses in Seattle
+Why it’s easier than ever for new Amazon tech hires to buy homes in Seattle

 Spire, where condos run from under $600,000 into the $5 million territory, has been fielding plenty of queries from Amazon employees who want to use their restricted stock unit income to qualify for pre-sales, said Paul Menzies, the CEO of Laconia, the developer behind the project.

 Financial advisers anticipate restricted stock unit lending programs will gain popularity as Amazon continues its hiring spree.
-The company has well over 45,000 employees in the Seattle area alone, the company disclosed last year, and continues to add around 5,000 local hires a year.
+The company has well over 45,000 employees in the Seattle area alone, the company disclosed last year, and has added an average of around 5,000 local hires a year over the past decade.

 “Some lenders are starting to say, well, RSUs are not really a one-time thing,” said Steve Geri, a financial adviser at Denny Park Investments in South Lake Union.
 “They’re a continuing form of compensation in many industries.”